hungovercoders/.github/profile/README.md

 ## Mission

-* Create a fun and social coding society.
+Create a fun and social coding society around the domains of dogs, rescue dogs, dog walking, whiskey, beer, food, film and music.
-* Make it easy to setup coding "gigs" that bring people together for informal gatherings.
-* Make it easy to share coding experiences and blogs with little formal rigour other than common sense with regards to being respectful.
-* Become one of the main resources for socialising amongst the online coding community.
-* Become a high standard knowledge base for relevant technical discussion in the coding community.
-* Create open source projects that contribute to local, national and international socialising for coders.
-* Create open source projects that contribute to shared community coding problems.
-* Encourage friendly competition between locales with appropriate coding challenges that are mixed with solving community and socialising problems.
-* Make the coding community want to be a hungovercoder.

 ## Objectives

-### Make hungovercoder gigs known in the offline community
+### Establish Hungovercoder Domains

 #### Customers

-* Coders in the South Wales area
-* Coders in another offline area
+* Coders wanting to promote dog rescue applications
+* Coders wanting to share whiskey distillery information

 #### Key results
-1. Create four hungovercoder meetups over the next year in the South Wales area
-2. Create one hungovercoder meetup over the next year in somewhere other than the South Wales area
+1. [boolean] Dog rescues data available programatically by the end of March 2024.
+2. [boolean] Whiskey distilleries data available programatically by the end of March 2024.
+3. [boolean] Domain registration solution in place by the end of March 2024,

 #### Hypotheses
-* If we create a hungovercoder meetup group we will get members.
-* If we create a hungover meetup for the hungover coder meetup we will get attendees in the South Wales area.
-* If we create a hungover meetup for the hungover coder meetup we will get attendees in another area.
+* If we create a domain terraform solution we can apply it to Azure
+* If we expose adch dog resuces via an API we will ensure dog rescue data is available to programmers
+* If we expose whiskey distilleries via an API we will ensure whiskey distillery data is available to programmers

 ### Share knowledge in the online community